palchrb/tailscale-browserproxy/README.md

 # A tailscale browser proxy client

-Just an experiment.
+Just an experiment and little more than a wrapper for tailscale's tsnet go server.
 While waiting for tailscale to develop their browser extension I was wondering if it was possible to create a small .exe that could run a tailscale browser proxy for firefox or chrome to use without installing tailscale system wide on a windows pc.
 And it is possible and it does work with my few minutes of testing.
 As of now i have only tried it with an ephemeral key generated from Tailscale admin pages/keys.

 **Note that this is just a simple experiment i did for fun, no guarantees that this is at all a good idea - and you probably would not be allowed to use it on your work computer even though it probably technically would run.**